 When a user logs in through Scratch, the user is given a 5-digit access code.
 The user can use this access code to login through Alexa using his/her voice.
 The scratch client connects to the websocket server and sends a registration request containing the access code.
 The Websocket server identifies the user using the access code and saves the current socket ID of the user.

 When the user asks the answer to a question about himself/herself, alexa skill makes a request to the express server with the authentication token of the user that the skill has received after logging in using the access code.
 This authentication is unique to every user and is used for further requests to save or get details regarding the user.
-When the user asks alexa skill to run a block set on Scratch, the request is sent to the express REST API with the users authentication token.
+When the user asks alexa skill to run a block set on the Scratch extension, the request is sent to the express REST API with the users authentication token.
 The NodeJS server identifies the user using this authentication token, gets the current socket ID of the user, and sends the run block set command to the Scratch client using the active socket connection.

 Challenges we ran into